 There are three engines on offer borrowed from the Fiesta line-up.
 The EcoSport’s extra weight means they don’t feel as nippy, however – something not helped by the inherent body roll.
 On the plus side, you get generous levels of specification with the most basic Zetec models getting reasonable equipment.

-Our Ford EcoSport configurator will get you the best offers, straight from Ford’s trusted dealers.
+Our Ford EcoSport configurator will get you a great offer, straight from Ford’s trusted dealers.

 The Renault Captur is one of the most spacious and stylish crossovers on this list.
 It’s a close relative of the smaller Clio but, thanks to a taller body, there’s lots of room inside for passengers and their luggage.
 Clever sliding rear seats mean you can have up to 477 litres of space if you sacrifice rear legroom.
 Bluetooth, cruise control and air conditioning are standard on all models.